 - They tended to earn lower wages (17 percent of employees in the $25,000 to $74,999 annual income bracket) rejected the priviledge to work from home.

-Reasons why Workers Declined Option to Work Remotely
+Reasons why Workers Declined Option to Tele-work

 McKinsey also found that those who decline the option to work from home, did so for the following reasons (that were not separately quantified in their report): the held preferences for working on-site, home environment nonconducive for working from home, lacking in the tools, devices, and skills to work in a productive manner, and because they felt that there were certain advantages to working in-person.